How to Travel by Train in Spain: Everything You Need to Know (2026)

 First class or standard class seats?

-Renfe offers two classes - Standard (2nd class) and Comfort (1st class).
+On Renfe AVE, there are two classes, Standard (2nd class) and Comfort (1st class).

 On previous trips to Europe, we traveled Standard class and loved it (read about traveling by train in Italy).
-The seat is comfortable with lots of legroom, it’s definitely more comfortable and enjoyable than flying.
+The seats have plenty of legroom and are far more comfortable than flying in economy.

 For this trip to Spain, I decided to try Comfort (1st class) seats, mostly so I could write this blog post.